 In Africa, 1 in 4000 people are living with albinism, and this is still widely seen as a curse.
-In countries such as Tanzania or Malawi, these people are stigmatized and, shockingly, abducted for antiquated and fatal rituals, including the extraction of albino blood to ‘cure’ ailments and the rape of albinos to ‘cure’ HIV/AIDS.
-It is believed that an albino’s body can fetch up to $75,000 because of these myths.
+In countries such as Tanzania or Malawi, these people are stigmatized and, shockingly, abducted for antiquated and fatal rituals where albino blood is extracted to ‘cure’ ailments, or raped—to ‘cure’ HIV/Aids.
+It is believed that an albino’s body can fetch up to $75,000 because of the mythology that surrounds it.

 Tumeliwa is living with albinism.
-She is young, soft spoken—in no small part the result of growing up with her condition in sub-Saharan Africa—beautiful, humble and terrifyingly smart.
+She is young, soft spoken—from the social debris of growing up with her condition in sub-Saharan Africa—beautiful, humble and terrifyingly smart.
 She started a project called “Front Seat”.

 “I wanted this project to help create a society in which people were made aware of the needs of people with Albinism.
 We wanted to create a conducive learning environment for people with albinism through educating parents or guardians, teachers and the targeted learners with albinism.”
 The name Front Seat was chosen “because teachers don’t know, you know, that students living with albinism cannot see properly—they need to sit in the front seat”.

-We all learned something from the project and strongly believe people with albinism should not have to live in fear.
-Schools should see beyond the skin condition and embody the ‘front seat philosophy’ for children living with albinism.
+We all learnt something from the project, and strongly believe there should be no fear of people living with albinism.
+Schools should see beyond the skin condition and embody the ‘front seat philosophy’ for the child living with albinism.
 As Tume believes, every child, with proper care, can play in the light!